nixworks/public/news/2012/05/9/jailed-ukrainian-opposition-leader-yulia-tymoshenko-is-moved-to-a-hospital-after-a-political-compromise-and-ends-her-hunger-strike.md

 ### Related:

-1. [Euromaidan:: Former Prime Minister of Ukraine Yulia Tymoshenko sends a letter of support to Ukrainian protesters after they topple a statue of Lenin. ](/news/2013/12/9/euromaidan-former-prime-minister-of-ukraine-yulia-tymoshenko-sends-a-letter-of-support-to-ukrainian-protesters-after-they-topple-a-statue.md) _Context: Ukraine, Yulia Tymoshenko_
+1. [Former Prime Minister of Ukraine Yulia Tymoshenko sends a letter of support to Ukrainian protesters after they topple a statue of Lenin. ](/news/2013/12/9/former-prime-minister-of-ukraine-yulia-tymoshenko-sends-a-letter-of-support-to-ukrainian-protesters-after-they-topple-a-statue-of-lenin.md) _Context: Ukraine, Yulia Tymoshenko_
 2. [Former Ukrainian prime minister Yulia Tymoshenko ends her hunger strike in detention. ](/news/2012/05/8/former-ukrainian-prime-minister-yulia-tymoshenko-ends-her-hunger-strike-in-detention.md) _Context: Ukraine, Yulia Tymoshenko_
 3. [Five European presidents and the President of the European Commission cancel visits to Ukraine over the treatment of the former prime minister Yulia Tymoshenko. ](/news/2012/05/1/five-european-presidents-and-the-president-of-the-european-commission-cancel-visits-to-ukraine-over-the-treatment-of-the-former-prime-minist.md) _Context: Ukraine, Yulia Tymoshenko_
 4. [The former Prime Minister of Ukraine Yulia Tymoshenko, already serving a seven-year sentence for abuse of office, is charged with tax evasion, theft and concealing foreign currency revenues. ](/news/2011/11/11/the-former-prime-minister-of-ukraine-yulia-tymoshenko-already-serving-a-seven-year-sentence-for-abuse-of-office-is-charged-with-tax-evasio.md) _Context: Ukraine, Yulia Tymoshenko_